biocore/qiime/doc/scripts/parallel_identify_chimeric_seqs.rst

 The sequence would be considered chimeric at a depth of 3 (Methanobacteriales vs. Halobacteriales), but non-chimeric at a depth of 2 (all Euryarchaeota).

 blast_fragments begins with the assumption that a sequence is non-chimeric, and looks for evidence to the contrary.
 This is important when, for example, no taxonomy assignment can be made because no blast result is returned.
 If a sequence is split into three fragments, and only one returns a blast hit, that sequence would be considered non-chimeric.
 This is because there is no evidence (i.e., contradictory blast assignments) for the sequence being chimeric.
-This script can be run by the following command, where the resulting data is written to the directory "identify_chimeras/" and using default parameters (e.g. chimera detection method ("-m blast_fragments"), number of fragments ("-n 3"), taxonomy depth ("-d 4") and maximum E-value ("-e 1e-30")):
+This script can be run by the following command, where the resulting data is written to $PWD/blast_fragments_chimeric_seqs.txt and using default parameters (i.e., number of fragments ("-n 3"), taxonomy depth ("-d 4") and maximum E-value ("-e 1e-30")).
+ALWAYS SPECIFY ABSOLUTE FILE PATHS (absolute path represented here as $PWD, but will generally look something like /home/ubuntu/my_analysis/).

 ::

-	parallel_identify_chimeric_seqs.py -i repr_set_seqs.fasta -t taxonomy_assignment.txt -r ref_seq_set.fna -o chimeric_seqs.txt
+	parallel_identify_chimeric_seqs.py -i $PWD/inseqs.fasta -t $PWD/id_to_tax.txt -r $PWD/refseqs.fasta -o $PWD/blast_fragments_chimeric_seqs.txt -m blast_fragments

 **ChimeraSlayer Example:**

 Identify chimeric sequences using the ChimeraSlayer algorithm against a user provided reference database.
 The input sequences need to be provided in aligned (Py)Nast format and the reference database needs to be provided as aligned FASTA (-a).
 Note that the reference database needs to be the same that was used to build the alignment of the input sequences!
+ALWAYS SPECIFY ABSOLUTE FILE PATHS (absolute path represented here as $PWD, but will generally look something like /home/ubuntu/my_analysis/).

 ::

-	parallel_identify_chimeric_seqs.py -m ChimeraSlayer -i repr_set_seqs_aligned.fasta -a ref_seq_set_aligned.fasta -o chimeric_seqs.txt
+	parallel_identify_chimeric_seqs.py -i $PWD/inseqs_aligned.fasta -o $PWD/chimera_slayer_chimeric_seqs.txt